Get Your Premium Membership

 Albert Einstein, 1879-1955

-Altho' it's not E=mc squared, Albert was heard to theorise when he declared, "Carrots are relatively good for the eyes, it's a fact they'll make you see well and look good too, I'm blinding you with science, not a hoodoo or voodoo act."
+Altho' it's not E=mc squared, Albert was heard to theorise when he declared, "Carrots are relatively good for the eyes, it's a fact they'll make you see well and look good too, I'm blinding you with science, it's not hoodoo or a voodoo act."
 He then asserted, with a wicked grin, "It only hurts when you put them in." ...

 Continue reading...

-Categories: celebrity, confidence, humorous, science,
+Categories: science, celebrity, confidence, food, fun,

 Form: Rhyme